ModernHumanAnatomy/MHACapstone/docs/timeline.md

     2. **Capstone Report** - Final Draft (2 weeks prior to presentation)
     3. **Capstone Presentation** (Late Spring)

     There's really no wiggle room here.
 So, please, stick to the timeline if you plan to walk.
-Read more about this requirement [on the evaluation page](https://modernhumananatomy.github.io/MHACapstone/capstone-evaluation/).
+Read more about the required actions needed to complete your project [on the Final Steps page](final-steps.md).
 If you are unable to meet the Standard timeline deadlines, you may need to extend your capstone project into the second summer or beyond.

 ### Alternate Timelines

 Based on your personal trajectory, the standard timeline may not work for you.
 For example, if you are in the Pathways to Dentistry Track, you will be unavailable to complete the Capstone project by your second year.
-Or, if you plan on completing your Master's in more than 2 years, you may want to space out your Capstone Project accordingly.
+Or, if you plan on completing your Master's in more than two years, you may want to space out your Capstone Project accordingly.
 In such cases, you are going to need to develop your own personal Capstone Timeline.
-But the sequence of events and milestones should remain roughly the same and you should plan to start your capstone in the summer or fall of your second year.
+But the sequence of events and milestones should remain roughly the same and you should still plan to start your capstone in the summer or fall of your second year.

 The following example timeline starts in the Fall of Year two and finishes a year later.